HowlingWerewolf/SpringMVC_IMS/README.md

   - add product
   - delete product

-Run the createpg_db.sql
+(TODO: add flyway so we don't have to run sql files manually) Run the createpg_db.sql
   - create the springims user
   - creates the db and the necessary tables
-  - fills up the tables with data (TODO: add flyway instead)
+  - fills up the tables with data

 In order to use selenium, install it to Firefox, then create 'c:/selenium' folder.